William Vahey

 William James Vahey (May 7, 1949 – March 21, 2014) was an American expatriate schoolteacher and convicted child molester.

 Biography

 Vahey was born in 1949 at West Point, New York, to a decorated World War II pilot father.
+He was sexually molested as a child.
 He graduated from college in 1972.
 In January 1973, he moved to Iran, where he taught at Tehran American School until 1973, after which he taught at other schools in Lebanon, Spain, Greece, Saudi Arabia, and Venezuela.
 From 1992 to 2002, he taught at Jakarta International School in Indonesia.
 In 2009, he began teaching history and geography at Southbank International School in London.
 He continued to work there until 2013.

 In August 2013, he began teaching at the American Nicaraguan School in Managua and remained a teacher there until his death.
 He also coached basketball and led school trips to Bahrain, Turkey, Africa, Costa Rica, Nepal, Panama and Jordan.
 During this time, he kept homes in London and Hilton Head Island.